rach7777/monax-may/content/blog/2019/2019-04-10-monax-and-auditchain-announce-partnership-integrate-dynamic-legal-contracts-to-dcarp-assurance-disclosure-platform-press-release.md

 ### About Auditchain:

 Auditchain is the developer of the world's first Decentralized Continuous Audit & Reporting Protocol EcosystemTM for digital asset and enterprise assurance and disclosure.
 Auditchain is developing a public blockchain ecosystem populated with CPAs and Chartered Accountants who externally validate enterprise system and control state and financial condition on a continuous basis and in near real time.
 The DCARPETM Explorer is a subscription based public block explorer that renders financial statements and audit analytics in real time to subscribers.
-For more information please [visit](https://auditchain.com/).
+For more information please [visit here](https://auditchain.com/).

 ### About Monax:

 Founded in 2014, Monax is transforming the legal industry.
 A respected blockchain-native Software-as-a-Service company, Monax builds decentralized systems and growing ecosystem applications.
 It is on a mission to change the way people consume and manage their legal agreements using the Monax Platform, a powerful contract lifecycle management (CLM) suite.
 The Monax Platform is a comprehensive toolkit comprising an intuitive interface, first-in-class business process modeling engine and smart contract technology to propel CLM to the digital age.
 Monax is also one of the cofounders of the Agreements Network, which allows anyone to develop, customize, sell and reproduce legal products.
-For more information, [visit](www.monax.io).
+For more information, [visit here](www.monax.io).

 ### About DCARPETM Alliance